mrorii/github_lda/README.md

 ### Clone the git repositories from GitHub

     mkdir repo_dir
-    github_lda clone -i download/repos.txt -o repo_dir
+    github_lda clone -i download/repos.txt -o repo_dir [-p 4]

-As there are around 120,000 repositories to download, this will take a VERY long time (TODO: parallelize clone) and will eat up a huge chunk of disk space (up to 1TB).
+As there are around 120,000 repositories to download, this will take a VERY long time and will eat up a huge chunk of disk space (up to 1TB).
+You can specify the number of clones to run in parallel by using the -p option.
 In order to avoid the number of directories limit in \*nix, by default it will subdivide the repositories into 13 subdirectories as follows:

     repo_dir
     |---0